-The most recent figures show that the number of AI patent applications in the industry stood at 37 in the three months ending September – up from 34 over the same period last year.
+The most recent figures show that the number of AI related patent applications in the industry stood at 60 in the three months ending June – up from 59 over the same period in 2021.

-Figures for patent grants related to AI followed a different pattern to filings – growing from 26 in the three months ending September last year to 14 this year.
+Figures for patent grants related to AI followed a different pattern to filings – shrinking from 28 in the three months ending June 2021 to 19 in the same period in 2022.